musavvirahmed/Happy-Go-Eats-Sitemap/README.md

 ### Improvements in Version 2

+- Four levels deep!
+Upgraded from a previous maximum of three.
-- Floats and column-width classes have been replaced with flexbox.
+- Flexbox!
+Floats and hardcoded column widths have been eliminated.
-- Supporting images no longer required.
-All visuals are handled through CSS.
-- Slickmap is now responsive to all viewport widths and mobile devices.
+- No images!
+All visual elements are now CSS-driven.
+- Responsive!
+Maybe a pointless endeavor, but woo hoo.
-- New and improved color scheme also available.
+- New color scheme!
+Updated version of original skin also available.

 ### How To Use